Why kids don’t hand in their work (even if they did it)

-It’s a frustrating situation.
-And it can be even more frustrating if your child doesn’t have an answer to the question, “Why didn’t you hand it in?”
+When kids complete their homework but don’t turn it in, it’s frustrating.
+And it can be even more frustrating if kids don’t have an answer to the question, “Why didn’t you hand it in?”

 It’s not unusual for kids to forget to turn in their homework from time to time.
 And some kids choose not to hand in their homework, even if they did it.

 Middle-schoolers and high-schoolers may want to seem cool in front of their friends.
-And to some kids that age, caring about getting their homework done isn’t cool.
+To some kids that age, caring about getting their homework done isn’t cool.

-Some kids might feel like they’re just “not good” at a class or school in general.
+Some kids might feel like they’re just “not good” at a class or at school in general.
 Maybe they had a bad experience with an assignment or a teacher in the past.
-Or they might think their teacher is unfair or just doesn’t like them.
-So they don’t even bother handing in their work—even if they did it and showed it to you.
+So they don’t even bother handing in their work — even if they did it.

-For other kids, though, getting homework to school is a different kind of challenge.
+For other kids, though, getting homework to the teacher is a different kind of challenge.
 It’s one thing to do homework.
 It’s another thing to put it in your backpack, bring it to school, find it in your backpack, and remember to turn it in.